 Some of the products in this area include oil drilling bits, rock drill cutters, wire drawing dies, extrusion dies, cutting tool inserts, optical grinding tools, coatings for computer hard discs and coatings for ball bearings.

 Either polycrystalline diamond or diamond coatings can be used in this area (see figure 1).
 When using coatings, manufacturers must pay attention to coating adhesion and ensure the coating is uniform and follows the component contours for successful use.
-The coating cannot be applied to ferrous materials as it will react and dissolve.
+The coating cannot be applied to ferrous materials as they will react and dissolve.

 Figure 1.
 A diamond coated machine tool